 The Danish Endurance Unisex Merino 3-Pack is a Merino-synthetic blend sock in a three-pack.
 It is comfortable, performs well across most metrics, and is compatible with boots or shoes.
 Breathability is at the top of the class due to a unique venting stitch design that runs across the ankle and up the shin.
 The cushioning underfoot is sufficient for longer multi-day hikes, trail runs, or day hikes over tough terrain.
 It also comes in a unisex fit that our male and female testers found snug and true to size.

-This sock kept our feet comfortable in various conditions — we even hiked shoeless in the rain!
+The Smartwool Classic Mountaineer Maximum Cushion kept our feet comfortable in various conditions — we even hiked shoeless in the rain!
 Our feet got wet for sure, but they stayed warm and comfortable.
 At the end of a long day hiking, the Mountaineer also helped maintain warmth in our sleeping bag and quickly became our favorite warm sleeping sock.
-This attribute can also be a drawback, however.
+However, this attribute can also be a drawback.
 When we tried to hike in even moderately warm weather, our feet quickly felt overheated and our calves itchy.
 Because of their thickness, we recommend this sock primarily for cold weather pursuits.
-Also, there is no elastic around the arch or heel to hold the sock in place so that it may move around.
-Due to the plushness, this didn't cause any issues with blistering.
-But cramming all that plushness into a tight hiking shoe can be an issue.
-While these socks will fit into shoes, we find them much more comfortable in boots.
-Bottom line, the Mountaineer is a thick sock that will keep you comfy on all your wintry adventures.
-We also like the similar REI Co-op Merino Wool Expedition, when you want to save a few bucks.
+Also, there is no elastic around the arch or heel to hold the sock in place, so it may move around.
+Due to its plushness, we didn't find any issues with blistering.
+But cramming all that plush cushioning into a tight hiking shoe may be an issue for some.
+We found them much more comfortable in boots than in a smaller hiking shoe.
+Bottom line: the Mountaineer is a thick sock that will keep you comfy on all your wintry adventures.
+Another option that didn't score quite as well as the Smartwool Classic Mountaineer but offers many similar features is the REI Co-op Merino Wool Expedition.
+It's a good one to take a closer look at if you need a winter sock but prefer to save a few bucks.

 Our hunt for the best hiking socks began by combing the market to find potential candidates.
 We then selected the top models to purchase, compare, and wear side-by-side.
 We considered the most important functions of a hiking sock and designed tests to compare performance.
 We then wore each sock for at least60 miles while hiking or running on trails.
 We test throughout the seasons, wearing each sock almost daily throughout the year, updating our findings as we gather new information.
 We have traveled worldwide, exploring remote locations like the Hornstrandir Nature Preserve in Iceland and the Santa Cruz trail in Peru.
 We've also put the socks to rigorous use in farm boots during long, hot days.
 All this ensures we have the most comprehensive review of the best hiking socks for any environment.
-After field testing, we meticulously compare details and perform a series of objective tests to compare performance.
+After field testing, we meticulously compare details and perform a series of objective tests to assess performance.
 Learn more about our in-depth testing process here.

 Our testing process is broken down into five metrics: